mparrish91/Yelp/README.md

 # Project 2 - *Yelp Client*

-**Yelp Client** is a movies app using the [The Yelp API](https://www.yelp.com/developer…).
+**Yelp Client** is a Yelp app built using the [The Yelp API](https://www.yelp.com/developer…).
 Built in Objective C.  No Storyboards.
 Using NSLayoutAnchor.

 Time spent: **18** hours spent in total